-Further reading online: To appreciate the Missing Links phenomenon in more detail, start with:
+Further reading: To appreciate the Missing Links phenomenon in more detail, start with:

-2. Milesago's anecdote-packed Missing Links history by Andrew Ainsworth which covers the various line-ups and lists the subsequent activities of band members.
+1. Milesago’s anecdote-packed Missing Links history by Andrew Ainsworth which covers the various line-ups and lists the subsequent activities of band member.

 Single on W&G by popular rock’n’roll singer in the heart-throb mould, backed by The Tamlas.